GoogleCloudPlatform/functions-framework-dart/docs/01-introduction.md

 Functions created with this framework:

-* Have a minimum amount of boilerplate, allowing you to focus on the business logic of your functions
+- Have a minimum amount of boilerplate, allowing you to focus on the business logic of your functions
-* Support standard HTTP requests and requests triggered by [CloudEvents]
+- Support standard HTTP requests and requests triggered by [CloudEvents]
-* Can be tested on your own machine
+- Can be tested on your own machine
-* Are packaged in an industry-standard, portable format (Docker images), which can be deployed to various hosted Cloud environments for running [containers]
+- Are packaged in an industry-standard, portable format (Docker images), which can be deployed to various hosted Cloud environments for running [containers]

 The Google Cloud team defines the [specification] for Functions Framework conformance (the contract between a framework and your code) for a number of programming languages.
 You can find more details [here].

-## Hello, World!
+## Hello, World

 Here is a simple example of how to write a function that responds to HTTP request events with a "Hello, World!" greeting: